amine-merzoug/data-structures-and-algorithms-in-c/README.md

    - However:
       - If you'd like to discuss your work and get feedback, feel free to come to the validation even if you obtained 20/20 as a practical work mark.
-      - Bring a laptop with you and make sure that everything is working properly (code, git, github, etc.)
+      - Bring a laptop with you and make sure that everything is working properly (code, git, github, etc.).
-      - No need to show up and waste time, if you copied the code from someone or somewhere.
+      - No need to show up and waste time if you copied the code from someone or somewhere.

 ---